NYC Adventures Read about August Giesen's adventures in New York

 The place was America, land of freedom and opportunity.

 The man was August (Aw-goost) Giesen – determined to start a new life in the new world.

 Always one to push the boundaries, August believed New York was the land of opportunity and the place where we would find streets of gold.

-One long weekend as he whiled away his time eating and drinking only finest produce, young August encountered love, or at least something like it, meeting a dazzling Russian prima ballerina.
+One long weekend as he wiled away his time eating and drinking only the finest produce, the young August encountered love (or at least something like it), meeting a dazzling Russian prima ballerina.

 However, instead of ending up happily ever after, at the end of this weekend of excess August found himself alone and penniless, without the ballet dancing love of his life and with no idea what had happened.

 Luckily for August, the kindness of the Salvation Army saw him showered, dressed in fresh clothes, fed, and back on his feet again ready to work once more as sommelier, so that he could earn his boat fare back to Germany.
 As a result he has always told his family to give generously to the Salvation Army, to this day the Giesen brothers Theo, Alex and Marcel still do.